hypercerts-org/hypercerts/docs/versioned_docs/version-1.4.1/developer/api/sdk/index.md

 [developer documentation](https://hypercerts.org/docs/developer/) and the [Graph playground](https://thegraph.com/hosted-service/subgraph/hypercerts-admin/hypercerts-testnet).

 That's it!
 With these simple steps, you can start using the Hypercert SDK in your own projects.
-Don't forget to set your environment variables for your NFT.storage and web3.storage API keys in your .env file.

 ## Config